OfficeDev/outlook-dev-docs/docs/rest/reference.md

 ---
-title: Outlook API Reference | Microsoft Docs
+title: Outlook API reference | Microsoft Docs
-description: Get a list of the Outlook API references.
+description: The Outlook REST APIs are a part of Microsoft Graph.
+Microsoft recommends using Microsoft Graph to access Outlook mail, calendar, and contacts.
 author: jasonjoh
 ms.topic: reference
 ms.technology: ms-graph
 ms.date: 04/26/2017
 ms.author: jasonjoh
 ---

-# Outlook API Reference
+# Outlook API reference

 The Outlook REST APIs are a part of [Microsoft Graph](https://developer.microsoft.com/graph/).
 Microsoft recommends using Microsoft Graph to access Outlook mail, calendar, and contacts.
 You should use the Outlook API endpoints directly (via `https://outlook.office.com/api`) only if you require a feature that is not available on the Graph endpoints.

-For more information on the differences between Graph and the Outlook endpoints, see [Compare Microsoft Graph and Outlook endpoints](compare-graph-outlook.md).
+For more information about the differences between Graph and the Outlook endpoints, see [Compare Microsoft Graph and Outlook endpoints](compare-graph-outlook.md).

 ## Released APIs